Global Single Crystal Nickel Based Super Alloys Market By Type, By Application, By Segmentation, By Region, and By Country 2020-2026

 The single-crystal superalloys are often classified into first, second and third generation alloys.
 The second and third generations contain about 3 wt% and 6wt% of rhenium respectively.
 Rhenium is a very expensive addition but leads to an improvement in the creep strength and fatigue resistance.
 It is argued that some of the enhanced resistance to creep comes from the promotion of rafting by rhenium, which partitions into the γ and makes the lattice misfit more negative.
 Atomic resolution experiments have shown that the Re occurs as clusters in the γ phase.
 It is also claimed that rhenium reduces the overall diffusion rate in nickel based superalloys.

-This report contains market size and forecasts of Single Crystal Nickel Based Super Alloys in Japan, including the following market information:
+This report contains market size and forecasts of Single Crystal Nickel Based Super Alloys in South Korea, including the following market information:

-Top Five Competitors in Japan Single Crystal Nickel Based Super Alloys Market 2019 (%)
+Top Five Competitors in South Korea Single Crystal Nickel Based Super Alloys Market 2019 (%)

-This report also analyses and evaluates the COVID-19 impact on Single Crystal Nickel Based Super Alloys production and consumption in Japan
+This report also analyses and evaluates the COVID-19 impact on Single Crystal Nickel Based Super Alloys production and consumption in South Korea

 Total Market by Segment: